Jail Education Project

 At the Essex County Correctional Facility and the Middlesex House of Correction, Merrimack College faculty teach four-credit introductory and general education courses that can be easily transferred to a degree program.
 These courses are the same as those taught on campus but are on a condensed, eight-week schedule to accommodate high turnover and to allow students to complete as many classes as possible.

 Merrimack College students from all majors have the opportunity to work as teaching assistants (TAs) for faculty teaching at the jails.
 TA OPPORTUNITIES

 The Bridge Program

 In the summer of 2021, we are offering a new program that aims to bridge the gap between education during incarceration and the pursuit of a degree.
-BRIDGE PROGRAM INFO
+The BrIDGE PROGRAM INFO

 “Helping these men every step of the way throughout this course and seeing how much it helped them grow as human beings, I finally understood that education is a basic human right that everyone deserves.”